bandeepsingh123/Obsidian/2 - literature Notes/Books/Network Programming.md

 file descriptor -  an integer associated with an open file

-everything on UNIX is a
+everything on UNIX is a file